legenduzair/the-halal-butcher/README.md

 ## Features

+### Navigation Header

+The main navigation bar is located at the top of the webpage and has different functionalities.
+It contains the main company title to the left, a product search bar in the center and the wishlist, trolley & user profile icons to the right.
+When clicked on, the user profile icon branches into more links.
+These include authentication links (register, login & logout), my profile, my wishlist and product management (if admin is logged in).

+### Footer

+### Home Page
 ## Future Improvements

 There are several improvements to functionality that I would like to implement in the future.
 Some of these improvements have been gathered from the user stories on the project Kanban board [here](https://github.com/legenduzair/the-halal-butcher/projects/2).
 These user stories have not been completed and would be implemented as future enhancement opportunities.
 These include: